5.2.1 Part-Time Enrollment: Policy

-Under some circumstances, graduate students who do not have Terminal Graduate Registration (TGR) status may request enrollment for less than eight units in a quarter by submitting a Request for Graduate Tuition Adjustment to the Office of the Registrar at the Student Services Center.
+Under some circumstances, graduate students who do not have Terminal Graduate Registration (TGR) status may request enrollment for less than eight units in a quarter by submitting a Part-time Enrollment Petition for Graduate Students to the Office of the Registrar at the Student Services Center.
 Coterminal students with an active undergraduate degree program are not eligible to file this petition.
 The petition must be submitted prior to the beginning of the quarter for which the request is being made.

 To all matriculated graduate students and the programs in which they are enrolled.

 Graduate students who need only a few remaining units to complete degree requirements or to qualify for TGR status, may register for one quarter on a unit basis (3 to 7 units) to cover the deficiency.
 This status may be used only once during a degree program.
-For example. on a one-time basis, students may file a Request for Graduate Tuition Adjustment in the following circumstances:
+For example. on a one-time basis, students may file a Part-time Enrollment Petition for Graduate Students in the following circumstances:

-In addition, students may request reduced enrollment as needed in the following circumstances: for an approved accommodation of a documented disability, or for an approved Childbirth Academic Accommodation (see GAP 5.9, Childbirth Accommodation).
+In addition, students may request reduced enrollment as needed in the following circumstances: for an approved accommodation of a documented disability, or for an approved Childbirth Academic Accommodation (see GAP 5.9 Pregnancy, Childbirth, Adoption, and Lactation).

 A request for reduced enrollment to accommodate a disability requires a statement of support from the Stanford Office of Accessible Education (OAE).
 This statement of support must be sent directly from the OAE to the Office of the Registrar.
 Students should consult the OAE for additional guidance and instructions.

 In the event of an approved childbirth academic accommodation, a woman graduate student will be eligible for up to two consecutive academic quarters around the time of the birth, during which the student may postpone course assignments, examinations, and other academic requirements.
-As part of this accommodation, the student may request up to two quarters of part-time enrollment (see GAP 5.9, Childbirth Accommodation).
+As part of this accommodation, the student may request up to two quarters of part-time enrollment (see GAP 5.9 Pregnancy, Childbirth, Adoption, and Lactation).